 Today I would like to talk a little about how palm readers over the years have struggled to get respect from the population in general.
 I was particularly concerned when I realised that many of the people that are making it even more challenging are other so-called ‘new age’ hand reading experts.

-There is also a new wave of hand analysts who are mocking the word “palmistry” as something that should no longer exist and is just fortune telling?
-However, palmistry is hand analysis because it is the art of studying the hand as well as all features on in such as the lines.
+There is also a new wave of hand analysts who are mocking the word “palmistry” as something that should no longer exist and is just fortune-telling?
+However, palmistry is hand analysis because it is the art of studying the hand as well as all its features such as the lines.

 I am going to make this point by taking some excerpts from some timeworn palmistry books that explicitly use the art for hand analysis, not fortune telling, whether it concerns the quality of the lines on the palms or the shape of the hand and fingers.

 Many old books describe how to tell character from the hands and how to use that information to better your life.

 Here is one from the original “Complete Guide to Palmistry – The Standard Work”: